augustin-ploteanu/PR_Labs/Lab1/report.md

 ## Starting the Container

-Build and start the server container:
+Inside the Lab1 folder execute the following commands to build and start the server container:

 ```bash
 docker compose build